smart2pet/SmartPET-Feeder/README.md

 + To use, run the start.sh file in the desktop and it will automatic run.

 #### Model Training
-+ You may train your own model because the motor was diffrenet.
++ You may train your own model because the motor was different.
 Before training, please look at the comments in `other/train.py` and follow the instruction of the comment.
 And you need to run `python other/train.py`.
 + You must convert .h5 hdf5 format to the .tflite tensorflow lite format and replace `raspberry_pi/src/model.tflite` to your model.

 #### ESP32 Use